 After the incisions are made, the underlying breast tissue is lifted and reshaped to improve the breast contour and firmness.
 The nipple and areola are then repositioned to a natural and more youthful look centered on the breast mound.
 If it is necessary, enlarged areolas are reduced by excising skin at the perimeter.
 Finally, any excess skin is removed to compensate for elasticity loss.

 After the breasts are reshaped and excess skin is removed, the remaining skin is tightened and closed with incisions.
 Some of the incision lines from breast lift surgery are concealed in the breast’s natural contours.
-There will be visible incision lines on the breast surface which are permanent but will fade over time.
+There will be visible incision lines on the breast surface which a will fade over time.

 Sutures are layered within the breast tissue to create the newly shaped breasts.
 More sutures, skin adhesives and/or surgical tape will be used to close the skin.

 Length of Surgery